usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 #### 2.6.2.
 SP 800-63-2

-NIST SP 800-63-2 was a limited update of SP 800-63-1 and substantive changes were made only in Section 5. *Registration and Issuance Processes*.
-The substantive changes in the revised draft were intended to facilitate the use of professional credentials in the identity proofing process, and to reduce the need to use postal mail to an address of record to issue credentials for level 3 remote registration.
+NIST SP 800-63-2 was a limited update of SP 800-63-1 and substantive changes were made only in Section 5, *Registration and Issuance Processes*.
+The substantive changes in the revised draft were intended to facilitate the use of professional credentials in the identity proofing process, and to reduce the need to send postal mail to an address of record to issue credentials for level 3 remote registration.
 Other changes to Section 5 were minor explanations and clarifications.

 #### 2.6.3.
 SP 800-63-3

 NIST SP 800-63-3 is a substantial update and restructuring of SP 800-63-2.
 SP 800-63-3 introduces individual components of digital authentication assurance - AAL, IAL, and FAL - to support the growing need for independent treatment of authentication strength and confidence in an individual's claimed identity (e.g., in strong pseudonymous authentication).
 A risk assessment methodology and its application to IAL, AAL, and FAL has been included in this guideline.
-It also moves the whole of digital identity guidance covered under SP 800-63 from a single document describing authentication to a suite of four documents, of which SP 800-63-3 is the top-level document.
+It also moves the whole of digital identity guidance covered under SP 800-63 from a single document describing authentication to a suite of four documents (to separately address the individual components mentioned above) of which SP 800-63-3 is the top-level document.

 Other areas updated in 800-63-3 include: